jigish/slate/README.md

     Will bind the keystroke ctrl-1 to toggle iTerm and Google Chrome.
 Toggle meaning if the individual application is currently hidden it will be shown and if it is currently shown it will be hidden.

+    **Note:** If you specify current in this toggle operation it will not toggle properly because after the current application is hidden, it is no longer the current application anymore.

 * Chain multiple operations to one binding: `chain opAndParams1 | opAndParams2 ...`